 Despite extremely precarious working conditions and that the work requires considerable physical strength, children work in the shipbreaking yards in Bangladesh.

 It is illegal under Bangladesh’s Labour Act to employ children and adolescent workers in hazardous industries such as shipbreaking.
-In a report issued by the Platform and member organisations YPSA and FIDH, it was found that more than 25 percent of the working force were under the age of 18.
-Most of the boys at the shipbreaking yards were above 10, with very few aged 8 or 9 years old.
-Whilst exploitation of the youngest children seems to have ceased since the publication of the report, many young teenagers are still illegally employed at the Chittagong shipbreaking yards.
+In a recent study issued by Dr. Muhammod Shaheen Chowdhury, Professor of Law at the University of Chittagong, it was found that 13 percent of the workers were under the age of 18.
+Whilst exploitation of the youngest children seems to have ceased since the publication of a previous report by the Platform and member organisations YPSA and FIDH in 2008, many young teenagers between 15-17 years old are still illegally employed at the Chattogram shipbreaking yards.
 To avoid labour inspections, they are offered work during nightshifts.

 Children are especially vulnerable to the toxic environment and dangerous conditions at the shipbreaking yards.
 They complain about the pains they suffer while working, and about being regularly sick (headaches, dizziness) because of the toxic environment.
 The risk of cancer due to the constant exposure to toxic fumes and asbestos fibres is high, so is the risk of becoming severely injured.
 As exploiting children at the shipbreaking yards is illegal, yard owners will refute the employment of children in the sector.
 If a child worker is injured, he will thus not be provided any compensation, leaving the expenses for medical treatment to the relatives.